Fermat-ORG/fermat-framework/README.md

 * Include in the wallet platform a wallet store from where end users can download any of the wallets available.

 * Developers, marketeers and brands can publish their wallets in the wallet store.
-The platform allow them to keep in touch with their user base by sending them any number of different tokens representing coupons, discounts, etc, or even publicity with some value attached.
-Tokens with some crypto value that can be used as intended or traded by users of that kind of wallet.

 ##### Associated Concepts: